Oamubieya/Oamubieya/README.md

-# Hi there, I'm Olabanji 👋
+# Hi there, I'm Olabanji

 ## I'm an aspiring data analyst

-- 🌱 I’m currently learning python
-- 🥅 2022 Goals: Build out my portfolio

 ### Connect with me: